 Some parents continue organizing all their child’s events even after the child has left home.
 Overprotective parents may make their grown child’s doctor’s appointments, remind them to go to the dentist, or take their car to the mechanic.
 While these gestures can be generous, repeating them can perpetuate excess dependency on parents.
 Rather than being accountable for personal responsibility, the child grows up expecting other people to help them with their daily tasks.

-There are numerous psychological effects of having overprotective parents for children.
+There are numerous psychological effects of having overprotective parents.
 For example, when a child continually feels the excess need to succeed, this pressure can affect their self-esteem and overall temperament.
 This dynamic can lead to mental health issues related to depression, anxiety, codependent relationships, disordered eating, and substance use.

 Does Overprotective Parenting Impact Physical Health?